MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 Learn more about experimenting with Window Controls Overlay at [Experimental features in Progressive Web Apps (PWAs)][ExpWCO].

-Register your origin for Window Controls Overlay trial at our [Origin Trials Developer console][WCOOT].
+Register your origin for a Window Controls Overlay trial at our [Origin Trials Developer console][WCOOT].

 ## URL Handlers origin trial